FStarLang/FStar/INSTALL.md

         $ make -C examples/hello ocaml

-4. If you have F# installed the following command should print "Hello F\*!"

-        $ make -C examples/hello fs

-   Note: Currently this is [known to fail](https://github.com/FStarLang/FStar/issues/1087)
+   Note: to have a working OCaml install, please first read the [Working OCaml setup](#prerequisite-for-steps-2-and-3-working-ocaml-setup) section further below, especially steps 0 to 3 to first install OCaml on your OS; then use the following command to install the packages required to compile OCaml programs extracted from F\* code:

+        $ opam install ocamlfind batteries stdint zarith

-5. You can verify all the examples, keeping in mind that this might take a long time.
+4. You can verify all the examples, keeping in mind that this might take a long time.

         $ make -j6 -C examples

-   Note: Currently this is [known to fail for the F# build of F\*](https://github.com/FStarLang/FStar/issues/1023).

 ### Homebrew formula for Mac OS X ###